 This symbology is used by Royal Dutch TPG Post (Netherlands) for Postal code and automatic mail sorting.
 Data input can consist of numbers 0-9 and letters A-Z and needs to be 11 characters in length.
 No check digit is included.

 6.5.3 Royal Mail 4-State Customer Code (RM4SCC)

 The RM4SCC standard is used by the Royal Mail in the UK to encode postcode and customer data on mail items.
 Data input can consist of numbers 0-9 and letters A-Z and usually includes delivery postcode followed by house number.
 For example "W1J0TR01" for 1 Piccadilly Circus in London.
 Check digit data is generated by Zint.

 6.5.4 Royal Mail 4-State Mailmark

 Developed in 2014 as a replacement for RM4SCC this 4-state symbol includes Reed Solomon error correction.
-Input is a pre-formatted alpanumeric string of 22 (for Barcode C) or 26 (for Barcode L) characters, producing a symbol with 66 or 78 bars respectively.
+Input is a pre-formatted alphanumeric string of 22 (for Barcode C) or 26 (for Barcode L) characters, producing a symbol with 66 or 78 bars respectively.
 The rules for the input data are complex, as summarized in the following table.

-Also known as the Intelligent Mail Barcode and used in the US by the United States Postal Service (USPS), the OneCode system replaced the PostNet and PLANET symbologies in 2009.
-OneCode is a fixed length (65-bar) symbol which combines routing and customer information in a single symbol.
-Input data consists of a 20 digit tracking code, followed by a dash (-), followed by a delivery point zip-code which can be 0, 5, 9 or 11 digits in length.
+Also known as the OneCode barcode and used in the US by the United States Postal Service (USPS), the Intelligent Mail system replaced the POSTNET and PLANET symbologies in 2009.
+Intelligent Mail is a fixed length (65-bar) symbol which combines routing and customer information in a single symbol.
+Input data consists of a 20-digit tracking code, followed by a dash (-), followed by a delivery point zip-code which can be 0, 5, 9 or 11 digits in length.
 For example all of the following inputs are valid data entries:

 6.5.6 Japanese Postal Code